Azharoo/google-resultspage/README.md

 04. Insert tables
 05. Work with the box model
 06. Use flex
-07. Prectice with div positioning
+07. Practice with div positioning

 From The Odin Project's [curriculum](http://www.theodinproject.com/courses/web-development-101/lessons/html-css)